sara-nl/spiderdocs/source/Pages/best_practices.rst

    echo "SUCCESS"
    exit 0

-This example uses many options simultaneously to show the power of combining containers, slurm job arrays, scratch space for an analysis.
+This example uses many options simultaneously to show the power of combining containers, slurm job arrays and scratch space for an analysis.

 LUMI Container Wrapper